-Learning Theory and Developmental Characteristics from
+Learning Theory and Developmental Characteristics of Reasoning

-Infant - Adult
+from Infant - Adult

 - Learning theory

 - Explanations for misconceptions